kanmeugne/kanmeugne.github.io/_posts/dev/2022-05-03-setting-up-your-python-environment.md

 author: kanmeugne
 ---

-I have been *talking python* with differents kind of programmers -- from beginners to experienced programmers -- and there is this little issue that, surprisingly, does not have a straightforward workaround : **what do you need to install to start programming in python ?**
+I have been *talking python* with different kind of programmers -- from beginners to experienced programmers -- and there is this little issue that, surprisingly, does not have a straightforward answer : **what do you need to install to start programming in python ?**

-This post is dedicated to this litlle issue and I will try to explain what -- in my opinion -- is the easiest path from... nothing... to... a decent python programming environment.
+This post is dedicated to this little issue and I will try to explain what -- in my opinion -- is the easiest path from nothing... to... a decent python programming environment.

 ![Introduction au TDD Poster](/images/test11-unsplash.jpg){: width="500"}
 _Photo by [Todd Quackenbush](https://unsplash.com/@toddquackenbush?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)._